nsde/SCD-Bot/README.md

 # Security note
 This section will inform you about how you can safe your bot against black hat hackers/exploits etc.

+## Permissions
 Please go to the Discord Developer Portal `/applications/<application id>/bot` and scroll down to the section "Bot permissions".
 From there, tick all **needed and used** permissions.
 Do NOT tick "Administrator" - this will allow the bot to do almost everything on your server.
 And, do NOT tick unused permissions.

+## Token
+The bot token is secret!
+Everyone with access to the token can execute everything allowed to the bot (see "Permissions").
+Therefore, remember to put the token.txt in the `.gitignore`, if you are using Git.